 A lab urine or saliva drug test can cost $60 to $120 for a single test depending on the number of panels whereas a urine dip test done on site can cost $3 to $10 depending on the test, panels and if its a bulk order.
 Below you can find the best price in the market for 100 pieces of 5-panel drug test and 10-panel drug test that can test 100 individuals.
 A similar test at a lab for 100 employees costs over $6,000.

 Drug Test is a process by which the, DOT, employers, legal authorities, Federal Government or medical personnel can detect the use of drugs.
-There are many methods by which this may take place, but a laboratory urine drug test is done by businesses for pre-employment drug test that are typically not very concerned about the savings or may not have the time to do it on site.
+There are many methods by which this may take place, but a laboratory urine drug test is typically done by your employer for pre-employment drug test to ensure chain of custody and for convenience or don't have the time or personnel to do it on site.

 Table Of Contents:

 - URINE DRUG TEST

 - WHAT IS THE COST OF URINE DRUG TEST COST

 - WHAT IS THE COST OF SALIVA DRUG TEST COST

 - WHAT IS THE COST OF HAIR FOLLICLE DRUG TEST COST